Identifying Socially Disruptive Policies: Introduction

-Our paper also relates to an older literature on Frechet-Hoeffding-Makarov bounds \citep{hoeffding1940masstabinvariante,frechet1951tableaux,makarov1982estimates} and quantile treatment effects \citep{doksum1974empirical,lehmann1975nonparametrics,whitt1976bivariate}.
+Our paper also relates to an older literature on Fr\'echet-Hoeffding-Makarov bounds \citep{hoeffding1940masstabinvariante,frechet1951tableaux,makarov1982estimates} and quantile treatment effects \citep{doksum1974empirical,lehmann1975nonparametrics,whitt1976bivariate}.
 See, for instance, \cite{manski1997mixing,manski2003partial,heckman1997making,bitler2006mean,firpo2007efficient,fan2010sharp,tamer2010partial,abadie2018econometric,masten2018identification,masten2020inference,firpo2019partial,frandsen2021partial} for work in econometric program evaluation.
 However, the structure of our identification problem is fundamentally different, introducing challenges not present in this literature.
-Intuitively, what distinguishes our framework is that while agents are individually assigned to policies, connections are measured between pairs of agents.\footnote{This is sometimes called ``double randomization,'' see \cite{graham2011econometric,graham2014complementarity,bajari2021multiple,johari2022experimental} for related research designs, but fundamentally different identification problems.} It turns out that this distinction substantially alters the identification problem.
+Intuitively, what distinguishes our framework is that while agents are individually assigned to policies, connections are measured between pairs of agents.
+It turns out that this distinction substantially alters the identification problem.
 Standard results are not generally valid and standard tools when naively applied often fail to identify any social disruption.
-We provide intuition as to how our problem is different and why our methodology is more appropriate in Section 2.
-Our formal framework and results are in Sections 3 and 4, with some extensions in Section 5.
-Two empirical illustrations are in Section 6.
+We provide intuition as to how our problem is different and why our methodology is appropriate in Section 2.
+Our formal framework is in Section 3 and identification results are in Sections 4 and 5.
+The empirical illustration is in Section 6.
 Proofs are in the appendix.
-Additional details are in the online appendix at \url{https://yong-cai.github.io/MatrixHTE/onlineAppendix.pdf}. \looseness=-1
+Additional details and results are in the online appendix. \looseness=-1